 How to Build a Team that Values Punctuality

-Punctuality is a virtue that is valued by everyone in business and in life.
+Punctuality is a virtue that is valued by everyone--in business and in life.
 In your business, it’s an important part of the quality education and care you deliver.
-If it seems like a daunting task to get your entire team to value it as much as you do, follow these easy steps.
+If it seems like a daunting task to get your entire team to value it as much as you do, try some of these approaches:

 Be on time yourself.